THK44/BigIdeasProject1/README.md

 # Authors
-Thomas Downes
+Thomas Downes,
-Thomas Ku
+Thomas Ku,
 Elliot Blasko

 # License
 Refer to License.md and CoC.md for more details.

 # Acknowledgements
-Rae Clayton - TA of the Lab
+Rae Clayton - TA of the Lab,
-Adam Lee - Teacher of the class
+Adam Lee - Teacher of the class,
 Big Ideas - The class itself